Configuring Institutional File Systems (SMB/SFTP/iRODS/S3)

 Each File System is a set of a following settings:

-2. URL – address of the File System server (should start with smb:// for Samba protocol)
+3. URL – address of the File System server

-5. Authentication Type – two authentication methods are supported:
+5. Authentication Type – different authentication methods are supported for different client types

 a) username/password – user is asked for external system credentials on their first connection to the file system in current session

-b) public key authentication – user can generate an SSH key pair with RSpace and register it with local key exchange service.
+b) public key authentication – supported for SFTP connector; user can generate an SSH key pair with RSpace and register it with local key exchange service.
 This authentication method is tailored for University of Edinburgh public key infrastructure, so please contact RSpace first if you want to use it in your deployment.

 When configuring SFTP File System you’ll see additional input field for SFTP server public key.